-The customer may have a friend or family member to support and represent them and this should be encouraged unless it appears that the representative is putting forward his or her views and not those of the customer.
-In the interests of promoting independence and self-reliance, the customer should be encouraged to make use of their existing support networks wherever possible and only if there is no one available who is suitable, willing and able to support and represent the customer should an independent advocate be considered.
+The adult may have a friend or family member to support and represent them and this should be encouraged unless it appears that the representative is putting forward their own views and not those of the adult.
+In the interests of promoting independence and self-reliance, the adult should be encouraged to make use of their existing support networks wherever possible and only if there is no one available who is suitable, willing and able to support and represent the adult should an independent advocate be considered.

-A customer who needs the support of an advocate is entitled to have one appointed to help them to engage with any part of the care and support process but the decision about the need for advocacy is time specific; that is the person may need the support of an advocate at some times and not others.
-For example, a customer at the point of contact may be experiencing such a high degree of distress and anxiety about their condition and circumstances that it renders them unable to fully participate in the assessment and support planning process and leaving them in need of an independent advocate.
+An adult who needs the support of an advocate is entitled to have one appointed to help them to engage with any part of the care and support process, but the decision about the need for advocacy is time specific; that is the person may need the support of an advocate at some times and not others.
+For example, an adult at the point of contact may be experiencing such a high degree of distress and anxiety about their condition and circumstances that it renders them unable to fully participate in the assessment and support planning process and leaving them in need of an independent advocate.
 By the time of the first review, their distress and anxiety may have lessened to the point that they are able to participate, meaning they no longer need an advocate.
 The need for advocacy should be reviewed as part of the usual process of reviewing the care and support plan.

 4. Independent Advocacy and other forms of Representation

-A customer who is entitled to the support of an independent advocate may also be entitled to the support of an IMCA, an IMHA or an interpreter.
-These roles are all very different and have different criteria governing their use, but if the customer wants the same person to fulfil multiple roles, then subject to qualification, this is perfectly acceptable.
+An adult who is entitled to the support of an independent advocate may also be entitled to the support of an IMCA, an IMHA or an interpreter.
+These roles are all very different and have different criteria governing their use, but if the adult wants the same person to fulfil multiple roles, then subject to qualification, this is perfectly acceptable.

 5. Funding for Advocacy